lazzarello/awesome-crypto-art/README.md

 ## Donate

-If you find this list helpful, please donate!
+If you find this list helpful, please donate what you can spare to support future open source work by obxium laboratory!

-#### Bitcoin and Bitcoin based art are welcome as donations to this address:
+#### Bitcoin and Bitcoin based art & assets are welcome as donations to this address:

 ```
 1Gm1bL1v3ntLXnkNE8Pw2SsnyhsotZwYKR